 Students who miss school regularly are more likely to suffer from school related stress.
-If your child in in the Amber Zone we will contact you to complete a Parent Contract to help avoid attendance falling into the Red Zone.
+If your child in in the Amber Zone we will contact you to complete an Attendance Contract to help avoid attendance falling into the Red Zone.